lucasvienna/empire/docs/tracing_guidelines.md

 - Configuration of both console and file outputs
 - Log file rotation with size limits
 - Use of span-based tracing with the `#[instrument]` macro in some areas
-- Appropriate use of different log levels in some components
+- The appropriate use of different log levels in some components

 ### Weaknesses